-We helped Blue Racer Midstream develop an intranet, with requirements from every department, to migrate documents off a file server to SharePoint for O365 online collaboration.
-Engineering needs a CAD document control which we built in SharePoint to ensure exactly what version of all plant engineering drawings are versioned and checkout/Check-in so everyone has the right version of the drawings.
+We helped Blue Racer Midstream develop an intranet, with requirements from every department, to migrate documents off a file server to SharePoint for Office 365 online collaboration.
+Engineering needs a CAD document control which we built in SharePoint to ensure exactly what version of all plant engineering drawings are versioned and checkout/check-in so that everyone has the right version of the drawings.
 The construction of 4 gas plants is performed using our SharePoint solution.

 Files on the file server are disorganized, hard to search, find the right documents.
 IT needed help with SharePoint architecture and development and to train all their staff on the new tools in SharePoint.

 We gathered all the requirements, architected the SharePoint intranet, and document management tools.
 We assessed and migrated the file servers and moved them to SharePoint.
 We trained and mentored the employees on how to use the new CAD management and document management tools.
 We create custom workflows to manage the piping and pigging logs for how much natural gas they produce every day.

 Moved all files to the cloud.
 No more slow VPN access to files!
 Enterprise search makes finding documents easy.
 We built out and trained staff on the intranet so IT didn’t have to do it.
 Secured and versioned the CAD drawings in a CAD Vault concept.
 Secured all files for government regulators.

 IT Director, Employees, IT Managers, Department leaders, Engineering CAD managers, Plant operators.
 Safety managers.